 As with any new technology, the adoption of Artificial Intelligence in the business world has been welcomed with open arms and met with some hesitation.
 However, current research and forecasting show large benefits in adopting AI for banking.

 The integration of AI in the financial sector is predicted to lower costs by 20%, leading to savings that are over $1 trillion, by 2030.
-However, while some can see the benefits, others need more convincing.
+However, while some can see the benefits of artificial intelligence, others need more convincing.
 For the implementation of AI in banking to be successful, businesses should focus on improving their operations and customer service while alleviating any customer concerns about the use of AI.
 Here are the top three benefits of AI in Banking.

 Automating Tasks with AI

 Though AI can often be used as a broad term that encompasses many intelligent emerging technologies, two of the most relevant branches of AI in the financial industry are machine learning and natural language processing.
 Machine learning can help customers manage their accounts and asset portfolios and recommend certain courses of action based on analysis of customer history and current trends in the financial industry.
 The more data that is available to analyze, the more that machine learning algorithms can adapt and improve, leading to better recommendations.

 This technology can also make automated recommendations for loans and investments, both in finding the best fit for the customer and helping banks with loan and mortgage approvals.
 Closer to home, banks are implementing AI assistance for standard banking tasks such as account transactions, paying bills and money transfers.
 And, using natural language processing, banks are developing software so that customers can log in and perform these tasks using vocal interactions.